warrior-cultures-and-training

 Global Influence and Cultural Exports

-Samurai values have shaped Western action heroes and storytelling traditions.
-George Lucas cited Kurosawa’s The Hidden Fortress as an influence on Star Wars.
-The Jedi code itself borrows heavily from bushido concepts of discipline, honor, and selflessness.
-Samurai philosophy has also been adapted in self-help and business literature worldwide — books like The Book of Five Rings by Miyamoto Musashi are studied by entrepreneurs and athletes.
-This global absorption demonstrates that samurai values resonate far beyond Japan, acting as a universal code of personal excellence and ethical conduct.
+Samurai values have shaped Western storytelling.
+George Lucas cited Kurosawa’s films as an influence on Star Wars, and the Jedi code borrows from bushido.
+The Book of Five Rings by Miyamoto Musashi is studied by entrepreneurs and athletes worldwide.
+This global absorption demonstrates that samurai values resonate beyond Japan as a universal code of personal excellence.

 Preserving the Spirit: Festivals and Martial Arts